Author Archive: AlanJMassey

 OUR MISSION IS SIMPLE

-About Country Classic Cars – A Classic Car Servicing, Restoration & Sales business located in Fernhurst, between Haslemere, Surrey and Midhurst, West Sussex, but also servicing Hampshire.
-Country Classic Cars are a family business, Father, Sons and Daughter.
-Our passion for the business is fuelled and handed down from my late father’s love of racing Lagonda’s and his brother Norton Dominators..
+Country Classic Cars is a classic car servicing, restoration and sales business located in Fernhurst, between Haslemere, Surrey and Midhurst, West Sussex, but also servicing Hampshire.
+We are a family business - father, sons and daughter.
+Our passion for the business is fuelled and handed down from the owner's late father’s love of racing Lagondas and his brother Norton Dominators.

 2007 Aston Martin DB9 Auto Coupe